EthanThatOneKid/acmcsuf.com/README.md

 ## Deployment 🚀

-Whenever a push is made to the main branch, Vercel builds the site, tests it, and if there are no errors, it will deploy a preview site.
+Whenever a push is made to the main branch, Netlify builds the site, tests it, and if there are no errors, it will deploy a preview site.
-Once an admin approves the preview site, it gets promoted to production.
+Once all checks have been passed, the preview site gets promoted to production.

 ---